How to Avoid Mood Swings with Natural Remedies

-- Take the skin off the garlic, chop it finely and put it in a container.
+- Firstly, take the skin off the garlic, chop it finely and put it in a container.

-- Add the vinegar and distilled water in equal quantities until the garlic is covered.
+- Then add the vinegar and distilled water in equal quantities until the garlic is covered.

-- Close it well and leave it to soak in a dark place for four days.
+- Cover it well and leave it to soak in a dark place for four days.

-- After this time, strain it and add the honey.
+- After that, strain it and add the honey.

 - Consume one spoonful before meals.